Measuring Intent Comprehension in LLMs: Conceptual Framework

-To overcome these challenges, we propose a more relaxed notion of world model: a \textit{sufficient} world model.
+To overcome these challenges, we propose a more relaxed notion of intent comprehension: a \textit{sufficient} intent comprehension.
 This concept softens the standard definition by introducing an evaluator who judges prompts and responses.
 Specifically, we assume the existence of two functions: one that determines whether two prompts express the same intent, and another that assigns values to different responses.
-We say that a language model has a sufficient world model with respect to the evaluator if, whenever two prompts are judged to share the same intent, the distributions over evaluator-assigned values of responses remain identical.
-In this sense, the model’s representation of the world is sufficient by capturing enough of the world's consistency such that the evaluator cannot distinguish whether the model possesses a full world model or not.
+We say that a language model understands an the user intent if, whenever two prompts are judged to share the same intent, the distributions over evaluator-assigned values of responses remain identical.
+In this sense, we say that it's sufficient to say that a model understands the user's latent intent if the user cannot distinguish between model responses to the same intent.

+Formally, let $\tilde{\tau} : \mathcal{P} \to \mathcal{T}$ map prompts to intents (i.e., articulations to purposes), defined according to some evaluation criterion.
+Let $V : \mathcal{A} \to \mathcal{V}$ be a function that maps responses into an arbitrary value space $\mathcal{V}$, which may consist of scalar values, categorical labels, embeddings, or other structured objects.
+Finally, let $\pi_V(\cdot \mid p)$ denote the distribution over evaluated response values induced by model responses to prompt $p$.
+The relaxed definition is as follows: